Abdul Hai Arifi

 Arifi was an alumnus of Muhammadan Anglo-Oriental College and the University of Lucknow.
 He practiced law between 1926 and 1935, and homeopathy from 1936 until he died on 27 March 1986.
-His students in Sufism include Muhammad Taqi Usmani and Muhammad Rafi Usmani.
+His students in Sufism include Taqi Usmani and Rafi Usmani.

 Biography

 Abdul Hai Arifi was born in 1898 in United Provinces of British India.
 He graduated from Muhammadan Anglo-Oriental College in 1923 and got an LLB degree from the University of Lucknow.
 He practiced law between 1926 and 1935.
 He left the field of law and studied Homeopathy in 1936.
 He practiced homeopathic medicine until his death.
 He had been in touch with Ashraf Ali Thanwi from 1923, and became his "murid" in 1927.
 Thanwi authorized him in the Chishti order in 1935.

-Arifi was a member of the executive council of Darul Uloom Karachi and succeeded Muhammad Shafi Deobandi as the president of Darul Uloom Karachi and served the seminary for about ten years until his death.
+Arifi was a member of the executive council of Darul Uloom Karachi and succeeded Muhammad Shafi as the president of Darul Uloom Karachi and served the seminary for about ten years until his death.
 He died on 27 March 1986.
-His funeral prayer was led by Muhammad Taqi Usmani and attended by Muhammad Zia-ul-Haq and Jahan Dad Khan.
+His funeral prayer was led by Taqi Usmani and attended by Muhammad Zia-ul-Haq and Jahan Dad Khan.